MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.MouseMove.md

 ## Remarks

-- The **MouseMove** event applies only to forms, form sections, and controls on a form, not controls on a report.
+The **MouseMove** event applies only to forms, form sections, and controls on a form, and not to controls on a report.

-- This event does not apply to a label attached to another control, such as the label for a text box.
+This event does not apply to a label attached to another control, such as the label for a text box.
 It applies only to "freestanding" labels.
 Pressing and releasing a mouse button in an attached label has the same effect as pressing and releasing the button in the associated control.
 The normal events for the control occur; no separate events occur for the attached label.

 To run a macro or event procedure when these events occur, set the **OnMouseMove** property to the name of the macro or to [Event Procedure].

 The **MouseMove** event is generated continually as the mouse pointer moves over objects.
-Unless another object generates a mouse event, an object recognizes a MouseMove event whenever the mouse pointer is positioned within its borders.
+Unless another object generates a mouse event, an object recognizes a **MouseMove** event whenever the mouse pointer is positioned within its borders.

 To cause a **MouseMove** event for a form to occur, move the mouse pointer over a blank area, record selector, or scroll bar on the form.
 To cause a **MouseMove** event for a form section to occur, move the mouse pointer over a blank area of the form section.

 To respond to an event caused by moving the mouse, you use a **MouseMove** event.

- **Note**

 To run a macro or event procedure in response to pressing and releasing the mouse buttons, you use the **MouseDown** and **MouseUp** events.

 ## Example

-The following example determines where the mouse is and whether the left mouse button and/or the SHIFT key is pressed.
+The following example determines where the mouse is and whether the left mouse button and/or the Shift key is pressed.
 The x and y coordinates of the mouse pointer position are displayed in a label control as you move the mouse.

 ```vb